 Newport is a very small town located in the state of Delaware.
 With a population of 1,058 people and two constituent neighborhoods, Newport is the 34th largest community in Delaware.

-Newport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Newport is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Newport who work in office and administrative support (22.84%), sales jobs (14.90%), and food service (14.66%).
+Unlike some towns, Newport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newport are a mix of both white- and blue-collar jobs.
+Overall, Newport is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Newport who work in office and administrative support (18.28%), food service (15.12%), and sales jobs (12.19%).

-The per capita income in Newport in 2010 was $19,927, which is lower middle income relative to Delaware and the nation.
-This equates to an annual income of $79,708 for a family of four.
+The per capita income in Newport in 2010 was $18,884, which is low income relative to Delaware, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,536 for a family of four.
 However, Newport contains both very wealthy and poor people as well.
+Newport also has one of the higher rates of people living in poverty in the nation, with 32.10% of its population below the federal poverty line.

 The most common language spoken in Newport is English.
 Other important languages spoken here include Spanish and Indic languages.